trescenzi/alarmy/README.md

 ## Usage

 Alarmy is intended to be used by serving `index.html`.
-For local development, or deployement to within a docker container `yarn dev` will provide an easy way to serve it.
+For local development `yarn run` will provide an easy way to serve it.

 # Next Steps